BernhardHumm/AAI/manuscript/05_Information_Retrieval.md

 Information retrieval may be considered a simple form of AI.
 Sometimes it is considered a subarea of natural language processing.
 In fact, the term "information retrieval" is even overstated insofar as simply data (documents) are retrieved -- not information.
 Therefore, a more suitable term would be "document retrieval".

 However, information retrieval is of enormous end-user value.
 Web search engines are the major facilitators of the World Wide Web.
 Also, in many applications, the integration of an information retrieval component may considerably increase the user experience.
-Examples are full-text search and semantic autosuggest features.
+Examples are full-text search, similarity search and semantic autosuggest features.
 Furthermore, there are mature open source libraries for information retrieval that can easily be included in applications.

 Because of those reasons, I decided to dedicate a chapter of this book to information retrieval.
 Every AI application developer should be familiar with information retrieval.